 Color/Tone Interactive Quickstart

 Photograph the chart, using even glare-free lighting.
-Color and grayscale chart images generally do not have to fill the frame (in high resolution cameras they shouldn’t fill the frame).
+Color and grayscale chart images usually should not fill the frame (1200 vertical pixels is usually sufficient).
+Filling the frame can cause light falloff issues.

 Open Color/Tone Interactive.
 Select the chart type or (if the type is correct) press Read image file.
 There are some special chart types.